Community Safety Notifications

 Emergency School Closing Info

-All official emergency school closings will be announced first on local television channels Fox 2, WDIV-4, and WXYZ-7, and radio stations WJR-760 am, and WWJ-950 am, and on the district Fact Phone at 248/586-8651.
-The district will also send out a notification to all households via our our School Messenger system - you will receive a phone call and email if school is cancelled, and it will be announced on the District Facebook page.
+All official emergency school closings will be announced first on www.ferndaleschools.org and our District Facebook page.
+You can also stay tuned to local television channels Fox 2, WDIV-4, and WXYZ-7, and radio stations WJR-760 am, and WWJ-950 am, for the latest news on school closings.
+The district will also send out a notification to all households via our School Messenger system - you will receive a phone call and email if school is cancelled.

 - Emergency closures may result from inclement weather, equipment failures, power outages, or other unforeseen circumstances.
 Updates will run on the local cable access educational channels, and here on this website.
 The district will make every effort to avoid canceling school during the school day.